 The Brazilian Federal Constitution establishes that health is a right of all people and a duty of the State (article 196).
 For this reason the entire national health policy in Brazil is lead and coordinated by the Ministry of Health, which is responsible for making effective the multisectoral articulations of interest to the area.
 Within the Ministry of Health it is the Department of STD, AIDS and Viral Hepatitis (formerly called the National STD and AIDS Programme) which coordinates the national policy in response to the epidemic.
-Given that one of the characteristics of the National Health System is the decentralization of actions (distribution of responsibilities between the three levels of government), at state and municipal levels there are STD and AIDS Sectors within the Health Departments which coordinate the STD/AIDS policy at the local level.
-The Department of STD, AIDS and Viral Hepatitis is responsible for establishing the guidelines of the national policy in response to AIDS, guiding states and municipalities on action planning and implementation, directly funding actions related to STD/AIDS prevention, diagnosis and care, as well as promoting and articulating intersectoral government policies to defend the human rights of people living with HIV/AIDS and more vulnerable groups.
+Given that one of the characteristics of the National Health System is the decentralization of actions (distribution of responsibilities between the three levels of government), at state and municipal levels there are STD and AIDS Sectors within the Health Department of STD, AIDS and Viral Hepatitis is responsible for establishing the guidelines of the national policy in response to AIDS, guiding states and municipalities on action planning and implementation, directly funding actions related to STD/AIDS prevention, diagnosis and care, as well as promoting and articulating intersectoral government policies to defend the human rights of people living with HIV/AIDS and more vulnerable groups.
 Of all the ministries, the Ministry of Health has the largest budget within the federal government.
 The Ministry of Health maintains important spaces of participation (social watch) such as the National Health Council, which involves the representation of diverse sectors of society, both governmental and non-governmental, which appraise and discuss the country's health policy, as well as maintaining a Commission to Accompany STD and AIDS Policies.
 The Ministry of Health's Department of STD, AIDS and Viral Hepatitis also receives advice from the National AIDS Commission which, as a consultative body, brings together representatives of civil society organizations, universities, state and municipal health service managers and other ministries, such as the Education, Defence, Labour and Social Security.

-2.1.
-IF YES, does the national multisectoral HIV coordination body

 Have terms of reference?:

-- Have active government leadership and participation?:
+Have active government leadership and participation?:

-- Have an official chair person?:
+Have an official chair person?:

-- Have a defined membership?:
+Have a defined membership?:

 Include civil society representatives?:

 Include people living with HIV?:

 Include the private sector?:

 Strengthen donor coordination to avoid parallel funding and duplication of effort in programming and reporting?:

--

-3. Does the country have a mechanism to promote interaction between government, civil society organizations, and the private sector for implementing HIV strategies/programmes?:
+3. Does the country have a mechanism to promote interaction between government, civil society organizations, and the private sector for implementing HIV strategies/programmes?: Yes